anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 .. image:: ../figures/ch03-model-virtual-resources.png
    :alt: "Figure 3-2: Virtual Infrastructure Resources provide virtual compute, storage and networks in a tenant context"

-**Figure 3-2**: Virtual Infrastructure Resources provide virtual compute, storage and networks in a tenant context.
+**Figure 3-2**: Virtual Infrastructure Resources provide virtual compute, storage and networks in a tenant context

 -  **Tenants:** represent an isolated and independently manageable elastic pool of compute, storage and network resources
 -  **Compute resources:** represent virtualised computes for workloads and other systems as necessary